 Frequently Asked Questions

-Captain Erik is based in the Florida Panhandle
+Captain Erik is based in the Florida Panhandle.

 Your information is needed in order to provide you with an accurate estimate, it is kept private and only used to provide you with an estimate.
 Your Information is not sold or shared!
 A deposit will be required to get on the schedule.
 If you did not pay a deposit, You are not yet on the schedule.

-While we can QUOTE you a daily rate for crew.
+While we can QUOTE you a daily rate for the crew.
 We can only ESTIMATE the total number of days to complete a voyage from to the (boat speed) information given to us by you.
 Actual delivery time may vary depending on boat speed and weather/sea conditions.

 Yes.
 Existing insurance usually covers a licensed Master Captain.
 Be sure to check with your agent.
 You may need to add Captain Erik to your current policy if not already covered.

 Yes, Documentation and/or state registration should be aboard with a letter appointing Captain Erik Gerace as the owner’s agent.

 For long distances only sailboats over 27 feet, powerboats over 30 feet, and any larger type and size of powerboat or sailboat.
 Private and commercial up to 100 gross tons.